darksim33/Pyneapple/docs/README_legacy.md

 Following the fitting procedure, the results can be saved to an Excel or NifTi file.
 Additionally, a heatmap of the fitted pixels or ROIs can also be generated and saved.

+> "In a world full of apples, be a pineapple."\
+> _- Sir Isaac Newton, Apple (tree) enthusiast and revolutionary of modern physics_

 ___

 ## Deeper tropical fruit lore